MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cryptography.md

 :::image type="content" source="media/cryptography/hash-from-file-with-key-action.png" alt-text="Screenshot of the Hash from file with key action.":::

 > [!IMPORTANT]
-> Provided passwords in the respective password fields can only work on the machine that they are originally inputted.
-Direct password inputs use encryption that is machine-based.
-If the flow is opened on another machine, these inputs will be invalid and must be provided from scratch.
+> Passwords entered in designated fields only work on the machine where they were initially set.
+This is due to the machine-specific encryption used for direct password inputs.
+If the flow is opened on a different machine, these passwords will not be valid and will need to be re-entered.

 ## <a name="encrypttextaction"></a> Encrypt text with AES